CurveDocs/curve-docs/docs/fees/Hooker.md

 ### `act`
 !!! description "`Hooker.act(_hook_inputs: DynArray[HookInput, MAX_HOOKS_LEN], _receiver: address=msg.sender) -> uint256`"

     Function to execute hooks.
-Unlike, `duty_act` (which is specifically for the fee distribution process), this function allows the execuction of more general hooks.
+Unlike, `duty_act` (which is specifically for the fee distribution process), this function allows the execution of more general hooks.

     Returns: received compensation (`uint256`).